 When transparent FST is used, the same security keys, sequence counter, and PN counter are used by the MAC data plane to encrypt the MPDU prior to and following an FST, and the same security keys are used to check the integrity and perform the protection of MSDUs.
 When nontransparent FST is used, independent RSNAs, security keys, sequence counters, and PN counters have to be established for each MAC data plane to be used prior to and following an FST.
 When transparent FST is used, a single MAC SAP at each peer is presented to the higher layers of that peer for all of the frequency bands/channels that are identified by the same MAC address at that peer.
 When nontransparent FST is used, different MAC SAPs are presented to higher layers since different MAC addresses are used prior to and following an FST.

+For Multi-link Operation (MLO), one or more links are used for communication between the AP MLD and non-AP MLD after MLD (re)setup as described in 35.3.5 (Multi-link (re)setup)).
+The MAC data plane architecture with n links (i.e., processes that involve transport of all or part of an MSDU) is shown in Figure 5-3 (MAC data plane architecture (MLO)).

+During transmission, an MSDU from the MAC SAP goes through the processes shown in the left-hand side of Figure 5-xxx (MAC data plane architecture (MLO), then through a demultiplexing process that forwards the MPDUs down to one of the PHY SAPs.

+During reception, MPDUs originating from different PHY SAPs first go through a multiplexing process, then go through the process in the right-hand side of Figure 5-3 (MAC data plane architecture (MLO)).
+Then, one or more MSDUs are delivered to the MAC SAP or, via the DSAF, to either the DS or an IEEE 802.1Q bridge port.
+The IEEE 802.1X Controlled/Uncontrolled Ports discard any received MSDUs if the Controlled Port is not enabled and if the MSDU does not represent an IEEE 802.1X frame.

+NOTE—Many of the processes shown in Figure 5-3 (MAC data plane architecture (MLO)) also apply to MLD-level MMPDU flows for the MAC control plane architecture, and the processes shown at the bottom also apply to Control and Extension frames.

+When MLO is being used, the same security association (PTKSA) is used to encrypt the unicast MPDUs and MMPDUs prior to transmission on the links.

+When MLO is being used, the same security association (PTKSA) is used to decrypt the unicast MPDUs and MMPDUs received on the links.

-5.1.5.10 Non-AP MLD role
+Figure 5-3 - MAC data plane architecture (MLO) for unicast data frames5.1.5.10 Non-AP MLD role

 TGbe editor: Please add this new subclause to the spec (#2239)